Creative Peacebuilders, Nonviolence, Reflections

 “She doesn’t lean out of her own skill set,” Billy says.
 “She leans into it and offers it.
 Being an artisan means engaging your community artistically and creatively through your techniques and your mediums and your practice.
 It takes more than a mural to heal the wounds of conflict, but there’s a lot to be said for people who make those gestures to cover up hate, or to render loving kindness in a more permanent way.
 To not allow those who are suffering to be erased.”

-In his film, Billy challenges our expectations of artists by presenting us with an artisan.
-This painter hasn’t closed herself into her studio; she’s made a habit of connecting her skills to her neighbors and their realities.
-“Habit [sustains] you whether you’re inspired or not,” writes author Octavia Butler.
-“Habit is persistence in practice.”
-This is how artisans of peace treat conflict transformation.
-Their habits of showing up and paying attention to their communities generate the flashes of inspiration we call “creative peacebuilding.”
+In his film, Billy challenges our expectations of artists by presenting us with an artisan: a skilled worker who has connected her abilities to her neighbors and their realities.
+Her habits of showing up and paying attention to her community generate the flash of inspiration we call “creative peacebuilding.”

 Moving gradually together and everywhere more conscious already of its unity, [humanity] cannot accomplish its task of constructing for all men everywhere a world more genuinely human unless each person devotes himself to the cause of peace with renewed vigor.
 Thus… the Gospel message… declares that the artisans of peace are blessed… securing among themselves a peace based on justice and love and in setting up the instruments of peace.”

-Yet painters, poets, novelists and musicians are more like this than we think.
-They practice their arts so they can seize on feelings, melodies, and images that touch hearts guarded by pain, suspicion, and weariness.
 Grassroots artists, like the painter Billy depicts, prepare themselves for opportunities to meet people where they are, helping them heal and change for the better.
 They are intuitive readers of their times and places.
 They recognize opportunities for using rare skills and unconventional wisdom.
+In the same way, John Paul Lederach–one of the leading voices in peace studies–urges nonviolent peacebuilders to embrace the serendipity, spontaneity, and openness to unconventional solutions we associate with artistic practice.

 These habits rarely attract institutional privilege or media limelight.
 The most visible peacemaking often focuses on descriptions and numbers, procedures and policies, and on getting the “right answers” through expensive frameworks.
 Artisans of peace are invisible by comparison.
 Rather than making policies for people to follow, they tell stories and create dialogues where people can find themselves anew.
 They don’t strive to get the peace process “right”, knowing perfection is impossible—and inhuman.
 Their goal is to spread life: real, messy, and joyful.